aragon/developer-portal/docs/osx/03-reference-guide/token/ERC20/governance/GovernanceERC20.md

 ## Description

-An [OpenZepplin `Votes`](https://docs.openzeppelin.com/contracts/4.x/api/governance#Votes) compatible [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token that can be used for voting and is managed by a DAO.
+An [OpenZeppelin `Votes`](https://docs.openzeppelin.com/contracts/4.x/api/governance#Votes) compatible [ERC-20](https://eips.ethereum.org/EIPS/eip-20) token that can be used for voting and is managed by a DAO.

 ## Implementation